 Borrowings under the TLB bear interest at either the U.S. Prime Rate plus 2.25% or LIBOR plus 3.25%.
-Our borrowing rates in the 3 month period ended March 31, 2022 ranged from 3.35% to 3.71%.
+Our borrowing rates in the nine month period ended September 30, 2022 ranged from 3.35% to 6.30%.
 The FCA, which regulates LIBOR, has announced that it will not compel panel banks to contribute to LIBOR after 2021.
 In November 2020, the ICE Benchmark Administration Limited announced a plan to extend the date as of which most U.S. LIBOR values would cease being computed from December 31, 2021 to June 30, 2023.
 On July 29, 2021, the Alternative Reference Rates Committee announced that it is formally recommending the forward-looking Secured Overnight Financing Rate ("SOFR") term rate.
 Our credit agreement includes alternative rate fallback provisions, which provides for use of a broadly accepted market convention to replace LIBOR as the rate of interest and are triggered by a notification from the Administrative Agent.
-We have not yet received such notification, but expect that when we do the TLB will likely be converted to a SOFR term rate based facility.
+We have not yet received such notification, but expect that we will likely convert to a SOFR term rate based facility in early 2023 or at the time of a refinancing of our TLB.
 There can be no assurance the LIBOR phase out will not increase our cost of capital.

 The TLB requires quarterly principal amortization payments of \$4.7 million from September 30, 2019 through March 31, 2024, with the remaining balance due at maturity on April 12, 2024.
 The TLB permits voluntary principal payments to be made in advance without penalty and such payments are applied to the next successive quarterly installments.
 As a result of voluntary advance payments made in 2020 and 2021 we have repaid all required quarterly amortization payments due in advance of maturity.
-As of April 29, 2022 the remaining outstanding principal balance is \$271.9 million and is due at maturity.
+As of October 31, 2022, the remaining outstanding principal balance is \$271.9 million and is due at maturity.
 Subject to the terms of the credit agreement, we may also be required to repay certain amounts in advance of maturity in connection with an annual excess cash flow calculation, the non-ordinary course sale of assets, receipt of insurance proceeds, and the issuance of debt obligations, subject to certain exceptions.